Ashnfreeman/ECE143-Fa2019-Group2/README.md

 * **Salary.py:** When run, this code compares average salaries across different states.
 * **wordclouds.py:** When run, this code produces word clouds of "good" and "bad" reviews at 8 different companies.
 * **location_visualization.py:** When run, this code produces the map figures analyzing the job distribution across different locations.
+* **Data_Scraping.py:** When run, this code scrapes a dataset from Glassdoor for a certain company.
+In order to run this code, you must first change the URL variable (start_url) to the link that you would like (navigate to the Glassdoor page for the company that you're interested in, click on the "Reviews" tab, and use that webpage's link).
+In order to save your .csv file to the preferred place on your computer, change the variable "thePath" to your preferred file path.
+Lastly, change the variable "company" to the name of the company, or whatever you want your .csv file to be named.